Lesson 1: Get Shaking!

 Classroom Preparation

-- Ensure that your Raspberry Shake is set up and connected to the internet.
+- Ensure that your Raspberry Shake is set up and connected to the internet (instructions available here).

 - Install Node-RED on a computer and familiarize yourself with its functionalities (installation guide).